RELAX-PRO/dart-learning/day 11/README.md

 4. Prints the list length and checks if a specific food is in the list.

-5. Loops through the list and prints each item.
+5. Loops through the list and prints each item.(special)
 ---
 ## 💡 Pro Tip: Typed lists (List<int>, List<String>) give you compile‑time safety — they prevent accidental type mixing and make your code more predictable.